joymnyaga/CreditAnalytics-Loan-Prediction/README.md

 # Credit-Analysis---Machine-Learning
 The following project aims to predict the eligibility of loan applicants for credit using several machine learning algorithms.
-The algorithms are assessed based on (i) Accuracy Score (2) Confusion Matrix
+The algorithms are assessed based on (i) Accuracy Score (2) Confusion Matrix to select the best algorithm for building a predictive model

+**Algorithms Used**
 a) Logistic Regression
 b) Decision Tree
 c) Random Forest